Specifying 316L And Other Medical-Grade Stainless Steel

 AISI 420 (WNR 1.4034/UNS S42000) is a medium-carbon Martensitic stainless steel widely used for medical, surgical and dental instruments, knives, cutlery, hand tools, pump shafts and plastic moulds.
 It is adapted for mirror polishing.

 420 provides good strength and reasonable impact resistance.
 Its corrosion resistance is lower than the common Austenitic grades.
 420’s (anti-corrosion) chromium content is 13% – not as high as 316L (16-18%).
-420 it is magnetic in both its annealed and hardened conditions.
+420 is magnetic in both its annealed and hardened conditions.

 It can be supplied pre-machined to reduce machining time.
 420 is a good stainless steel to machine thanks to the addition of sulphur (up to 0.03%).
 It is usually stocked in round bar, sheet and plate.